pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 networkx 1.10

-pip install networkx
+you can use pip install networkx

 numpy 1.10.1

-pip install numpy
+you can use pip install numpy

 #Other modules/libraries